athena-framework/athena/docs/getting_started/error_handling.md

 #### Customization

 By default the Athena Framework utilizes the default [Log::Formatter](https://crystal-lang.org/api/Log/Formatter.html) and [Log::Backend](https://crystal-lang.org/api/Log/Backend.html)s Crystal defines.
 This of course can be customized via interacting with Crystal's [Log](https://crystal-lang.org/api/Log.html) module.
-It is also possible to control what exceptions, and with what severity, will be logged by redefining the `log_exception` method within [ATH::Listeners::Error](/Framework/Listeners/Error).
+It is also possible to control what exceptions, and with what severity, will be logged by redefining the `log_exception` method within [AHK::Listeners::Error](/HTTPKernel/Listeners/Error).

-TIP: Since `ATH::Listeners::Error` logs already include the error message and first line of the trace, consider defining a custom [Log Formatter](https://crystal-lang.org/api/Log/Formatter.html) that excludes the `exception` to have shorter, single line error logs in console:
+TIP: Since `AHK::Listeners::Error` logs already include the error message and first line of the trace, consider defining a custom [Log Formatter](https://crystal-lang.org/api/Log/Formatter.html) that excludes the `exception` to have shorter, single line error logs in console:
 ```crystal
 Log.define_formatter SingleLineFormatter, "#{timestamp} #{severity} - #{source(after: ": ")}#{message}" \
                                           "#{data(before: " -- ")}#{context(before: " -- ")}"